 Tip on Researching Investment Properties #2: Study the Local Future Development Plans

 As we’ve just said, the future of the real estate investment location is one of the main factors determining how successful an investment property will be.
-Thus, the next tip on researching investment properties before you buy a property is to talk to the local government or city council to find out the plans in the pipeline for new developments in your neighbourhood of choice.
+Thus, the next tip on researching investment properties before you buy a property is to talk to the local government or city council to find out the plans in the pipeline for new developments in your neighborhood of choice.
 This will straightforward tell you if more people will be moving into the area in the coming months and years or not.
 Future infrastructure developments are a good indicator of the expected job growth in coming years, which will show you whether more people will be interested in housing and if your property will increase in value.
 After all, these new migrants would be your future tenants, and their wages will determine how much rent you can charge for your investment property.

 Tip on Researching Investment Properties #3: Get Data on Real Estate Comps